biomimetics/imageproc_pcb/README.rst

      <http://dx.doi.org/10.1109/IROS.2011.6094581>`_
    | In IROS 2011.
 San Francisco, CA, USA.

  - *For ImageProc v2.5-x:*

    | Ryan C. Julian, Douglas D. Hutchings, and Ronald S. Fearing (2012)
-   | This design is pending publications.
+   | This design is pending publication.

  This material is based upon work supported by the National Science Foundation under Grant No. IIS-0705429 and IIS-0931463.
 Any opinions,